N1GH7C4P/mapGenerator/readme.md

 Go to localhost:3000 in your browser to use the map generator.

-If it works deploy to heroku or whereeer you choose.
+If it works deploy to heroku or whereer you choose.